-In addition to these GHG emission reduction goals, the state must comply with requirements under the federal Clean Air Act to reduce emissions of criteria air pollutants.
-Reducing air pollution is important to improve equitable outcomes, given that air quality burdens fall disproportionately on vulnerable and disadvantaged communities.
+In addition to these GHG emission reduction goals, the state must reduce emissions of criteria pollutants in order to attain federal and state ambient air quality standards.
+Reducing air pollution is important to improve equitable outcomes, given that air quality burdens fall disproportionately on vulnerable and disadvantaged communities (Figure ES-1).